-The following are not warranted under any circumstances:
+The following are not warranted under this limited policy under any circumstances:

 - Replacement of routine maintenance items such as, without limitation, oil and lubricants, filters and spark plugs. - Normal wear and tear, such as, without limitation, wear and tear of the tires, battery, generator brushes, sealed beams and light bulbs, clutch plates and facings, drive belt, brake pads, brake linings and rotors and sprockets.